 Measurement is an essential tool to address the opioid overdose crisis nationwide in relation to polysubstance use involving SSSOs among individuals with co-occurring behavioral health conditions.
-Performance measurement offers an opportunity to assess, support, and incentivize the reduction of the adverse impact of opioids in U.S. healthcare that have contributed to the opioid crisis, specifically among individuals with co-occurring behavioral health conditions.
+Performance measurement offers an opportunity to assess, support, and incentivize the reduction of

-This environmental scan was conducted to identify impactful measures and potential measure gaps associated with use and misuse of opioids and other substances, behavioral health conditions, and where these areas intersect.
-The scan identified over 150 measures and measure concepts that directly or indirectly relate to opioid and polysubstance use among those with behavioral health conditions presently challenging the U.S. Though many measures were found across multiple domains of opioid use and misuse, other substance use and misuse, and behavioral health conditions, many gaps were also identified, including a dearth of measures that are available to assess treatment initiation best practices, long-term care retention and recovery, criminal justice, social work and public health connection to health plans, and economic and cultural issues including housing supports and stigma.
+This environmental scan was conducted to identify impactful measures and potential measure gaps associated with the use and misuse of opioids and other substances, behavioral health conditions, and where these areas intersect.
+The scan identified over 150 measures and measure concepts that directly or indirectly relate to opioid and polysubstance use among those with behavioral health conditions.
+Although many measures were found across multiple domains of opioid use and misuse, other substance use and misuse, and behavioral health conditions, many gaps were also identified, including a dearth of measures that are available to assess treatment initiation best practices, long-term care retention and recovery, criminal justice, social work and public health connection to health plans, and economic and cultural issues, including housing supports and stigma.

-Over the coming months, the convened NQF Committee will use this environmental scan as a tool moving forward in its deliberations about measurement of opioids, polysubstance use, and behavioral health.
+Over the coming months, the NQF-convened Committee will use this environmental scan as a tool moving forward in its deliberations regarding the measurement of opioids, polysubstance use, and behavioral health.
 This document will also be available for broader public use.
 Additional gaps will be identified and then prioritized for inclusion in the Committee's final report for the public.
-The overall goal of this measurement endeavor is to identify measures to reduce mortality and morbidity related to opioid use in the United States, specifically among persons with co-occurring behavioral health conditions.
+The overall goal of this measurement endeavor is to identify measures to reduce mortality and morbidity related to polysubstance use involving opioids in the U.S., specifically among persons with co-occurring behavioral health conditions.